ParkLife is an education programme to encourage children and their families to get outdoors and explore our parks.

 We work with schools to offer children seasonal-themed visits and learning about:

-Learning outside the classroom can help to raise standards and can improve students’ personal and social development, therefore every element of the ParkLife programme is closely linked to the curriculum.
+Learning outside the classroom can help to raise standards and can improve students’ personal and social development.
+Every element of the ParkLife programme is closely linked to the curriculum.

 The programme is delivered to Key Stage two children in 40 schools across the city.
 Each school has five visits throughout the school year.
 Three visits are to a local park.